FauxFaux/pinetcchio/PLAN.md

 TTL, hope nobody does 16M lookups in a minute?
 GC on 1/4th exhaustion, so we have a while to detect people using the wrong IP?

+### Icmp

+If an address we don't like arrives, immediately return ICMP errors.
+If any flags are wrong, can we return "fragmentation will happen"?
+Different code (semantics?) in v6.